mhedgpeth/mhedgpeth.github.io/_posts/2014-09-03-escaping-with-the-news.md

       </td>

       <td >
         None.
 I live in North Texas, not Denver.
 I do not use marijuana.
-I suppose if I did this news article wouldn’t change my mind about it.
+I suppose if I did this news article wouldn't change my mind about it.
 There is no marijuana vote on the Texas ballot today for me to vote on.
       </td>
     </tr>